ContextLab/attention-memory-task/README.md

 # Running the task

-After full installation, running the task is simple!

 To run a behavioral participant, simply open attention_memory.py in Psychopy, hit the green "run" button in the code viewer, and enter the subejct ID and run#!
 For run #, always enter 0 unless you have a very specific reason to desire fewer than the total number of runs indicated in params dictionary.